 How to Plant Zucchini Seeds

 Zucchini plants are simple to grow from seed.
-The seeds are large making it a great plant for beginners and planting with children.
+The seeds are large making it a great plant for beginners, those with motor issues or for planting with children.
 The seeds germinate quickly, and the seedlings will grow at a fast rate.
 Be prepared to pot them up in a larger pot regularly, and don’t start them too soon.
-Start zucchini indoors 4-5 weeks before last frost.
+Only start your zucchini indoors 4-5 weeks before your last frost.

 Caring for Zucchini Seedlings

-Zucchinis are a hungry plant, so it’s important to plant them into nutritious soil.
+Zucchinis are a hungry plant, so it’s important to plant them in nutritious soil.
 Once the seedlings have grown their first true leaf, move them from the seed starting soil into a potting soil with nutrients.
 Be watchful of the plants to make sure they don’t outgrow their pots and upgrade them when required.
-Water the seedlings from below to help promote roots growing downward, building a strong root ball.
+Water the seedlings from below to help promote roots growing downward, helping build a strong root ball.

 Continue your garden learning:

 Zucchini takes up a lot of space in the garden.
-Make sure that you plant in a location that allows it to grow to full size without growing overtop of other plants.
+Make sure that you plant it in a location that allows it to grow to its full size without growing overtop of other plants.
+We prefer to plant it on the edge of a garden to give it ample space without overcrowding the rest of the garden.
 When first planting out the seedlings, make sure to remove any flowers to allow the plant to focus on root growth.
 Give it a good water once it’s been planted.

 If you want to grow your zucchini vertically, add a pole beside the plant and start tying it up as it begins to grow.